-Following is the table explaining other related concepts of circuit:
+Following is the table explaining other related concepts of the circuit:

-Let’s consider the following lcr circuit using the current across the circuit to be our reference phasor because it remains the same for all the components in a series lcr circuit.
+Let’s consider the following RLC circuit using the current across the circuit as our reference phasor because it remains the same for all the components in a series RLC circuit.

-Now Current will be equal in all the three as it is a series LCR circuit.
+The current will equal all three as it is a series LCR circuit.
 Therefore,

 Using (1), (2), (3) and (4)